xiexed/intellij-sdk-docs/topics/basics/uast.md

 For that purpose there is `UElement#sourcePsi` property which returns the `PsiElement` of the original language.

 The `sourcePsi` is a "physical" `PsiElement` and it is mostly useful for getting text ranges in the original file or putting the inspection warning on it.
 We encourage you to avoid casting the `sourcePsi` to specific classes, because this means that you've falling back from the UAST abstraction to the language-specific API.
+Some `UElement` are "virtual" and doesn't have `sourcePsi`.
+For some `UElement` the `sourcePsi` could be different to element from which the `UElement` was obtained.

 Also, there is a `UElement#javaPsi` property which returns a "Java-like" `PsiElement`.
 It is a "fake" `PsiElement` to make different Jvm languages emulate Java language to keep compatibility with Java-API.